SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--infrastructure.md

 - Guard-rails block all non-best practice configurations.
 - End-end deployment from development to production automated, with prescheduled automated test-cases for everything.
 - A/B (blue/green) releases for new features.
-- Automated failover or expansion of service instances between Azure regions to route around failures, redeploying or scaling-out application instances where required in regions that see a significant uptick in traffic.
+- Automated failover or expansion of service instances between cloud regions to route around failures, redeploying or scaling-out application instances where required in regions that see a significant uptick in traffic.
-- True Zero-trust architecture between elements of applications and internal users through access control and de-centralized firewalls - identity really is the security perimeter and possibly spans multiple hyperscale cloud providers over the Internet.
+- ✨True Zero-trust architecture between elements of applications and internal users through access control and de-centralized firewalls - identity really is the security perimeter and possibly spans multiple hyperscale cloud providers over the Internet.

 #### 500 Impacts